bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 (Hint: You might try importing a data structure you built during the week)

 #### Task 3.
-Reverse a Linked List
+Reverse a Linked List Recursively

-Inside of the `reverse` directory, you'll find a basic implementation of a Singly Linked List. _Without_ making it a Doubly Linked List (adding a tail attribute), complete the `reverse_list()` function within `reverse/reverse.py` reverse the contents of the list.
+Inside of the `reverse` directory, you'll find a basic implementation of a Singly Linked List. _Without_ making it a Doubly Linked List (adding a tail attribute), complete the `reverse_list()` function within `reverse/reverse.py` reverse the contents of the list using recursion, *not a loop.*

 For example,
 ```